Golf Rules Explained: Dropping And Measuring - Golf Monthly Rules

-We explain the dropping and measuring techniques to use out on the golf course.
+We explain the dropping and measuring procedures to use out on the golf course when taking relief

 Golf Rules Explained: Dropping And Measuring

-The new Rules of Golf came into play on 1st Jan 2019 and there were two big changes regarding the dropping procedure.
+When the new Rules of Golf came into play on Jan 1, 2019 and there were two big changes regarding the dropping and measuring procedures.

-In effect since 2019, golfers must now drop from knee height whilst club length measurements will be done with the longest club in the bag barring the putter as opposed to the current rule which doesn’t state that.
+From 2019, we now drop the ball from knee height rather than shoulder height, while club-length measurements must be made with the longest club you are carrying for that round other than the putter.

-Below, we go into more detail on these two newer Rules and also have a watch of the video below on the 7 most important golf rules…
+Below, we go into more detail on these two newer Rules, but before that, you might want to take a look at our video of what we think are the 7 most important golf rules…

 Dropping procedure